ultralytics/xview-yolov3/README.md

 ## Training Details

-During each training epoch, one randomly sampled 800x800 pixel chip is extracted from each full-resolution image and processed in batches of 8 (`-img_size` defaults to 32 x 25 = 800 and `-batch_size` to 8).
+During each training epoch, the system processes 8 randomly sampled 800x800 pixel chips extracted from each full-resolution image in the dataset (`-img_size` defaults to 32 x 25 = 800).
 On hardware like an Nvidia GTX 1080 Ti, you can typically complete around 100 epochs per day.

 Be mindful of [overfitting](https://www.ultralytics.com/glossary/overfitting), which can become a significant issue after approximately 200 epochs.
 Monitoring validation metrics is crucial.
 The best observed validation mean Average Precision ([mAP](https://www.ultralytics.com/glossary/mean-average-precision-map)) in experiments was 0.16 after 300 epochs (roughly 3 days of training), corresponding to a training mAP of 0.30.